AerovekCommunity/chartr-electron-react/docs/architecture.md

 Chartr Business is a desktop application written using the [Electron](https://www.electronjs.org/) technology along with [ReactJS](https://reactjs.org/) and [MaterialUI](https://mui.com/material-ui/getting-started/overview/)

-## IMPORTANT
-[Jan 2023] Until production ready, all blockchain calls and wallet operations (sending/receiving) should be done on Devnet, especially because the smart contract that stores the account data is only on Devnet.

 ## Core Functions
 <ul>